 We have a day hospital where patients can be referred for tailored rehabilitation that is goal-focussed.
 There are specialist services in the day hospital for people suffering from Parkinson’s Disease and patients who have a history of falling.

-We also have an outpatients’ department with visiting clinicians and service including physiotherapy, podiatry, an orthoptist; children’s hearing; dental; phlebotomy, health visiting; midwifery; hearing therapy; speech therapy; primary care psychological therapy; community neurological rehabilitation; surgical appliances and specialist nursing.
+We also have an outpatients’ department with visiting clinicians and service including physiotherapy, podiatry, an orthoptist; children’s hearing; dental; phlebotomy, health visiting; midwifery; hearing therapy; speech therapy; primary care psychological therapy; community neurological rehabilitation; we have a minor injury unit and x-ray facilities.

-The hospital’s League of Friends runs a coffee shop and restaurant on the site.
+The hospital’s League of Friends runs a coffee shop and restaurant on the site and also provides newspapers for patients on the ward.